3 Tips to Optimize Your Safe Streets and Roads for All (SS4A) Action Plan Application

 Eligible activities

-The focus of Safe Streets and Roads for All opportunity is for communities to take a proactive approach to safety and Vision Zero.
+The focus of Safe Streets and Roads for All opportunity is for communities to take a proactive approach to road safety.
 Eligible activities under the program reflect this focus:

 Safe Streets and Roads for All Action Plan components